Aelisya/Aelisya-Tweaker/README.md

 Add security and privacy with this extension.

 - AMP redirection.
-- Add modern Scrollbar to the browser (follow system color).
+- Add modern Scrollbar to the browser (follow system color) injected with JS.
 - Blocking ping requests.
 - Block CSP_REPORT.
 - Block Sentry and Bugsnag.